maanmehta/TreeHsBeginAndro_StormyWeather/README.md

 4. Displays 7-day forecast
 5. Displays hourly forecast
 6. Displays current location in a Google Map view and the nearest address determined using reverse GeoCoding

-### About this document
-Purpose of this document is to provide:
- - functionality provided by this app,
- - detailed technical design for important features

 # 1 Main Screens / Activities